J.P. Crawford Preview, Player Props: Mariners vs. White Sox

 J.P.
 Crawford At The Plate

-- Crawford has an RBI in 26 of 108 games this year, with multiple RBI in nine of them.
+- In 27 games this season (24.8%), Crawford has picked up an RBI, and in nine of those games (8.3%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

-- In 48 of 108 games this year, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.